YOUR DECISIONS AFFECT

 Katharina Engel

 BaFin notified.
-I've told them the register requires a material correction, that we identified the gap ourselves, and that a revised filing will follow within five working days.
+Told them the register needs a material correction, that we found the gap ourselves, and that a revised filing follows within five working days.

 Amira Osei